UofT-HPRC/galapagos/README.md

 The `<autorun>` can only be True if none of the kernels are `open`.
 When True, the scripts will automatically run synthesis, implementation, and bitstream generation on the device.

-`<dns>` indicates the IP address of the DNS node in the laneakea supercluster

 For an example refer to `galapagos/xml_examples`